LunguGeorgeProgramator/simple-exercises/README.md

 My personal solution to sort array of numbers from low value to max value and remove duplicates values.
 All using php language.

+The script loops in each elemnt of the array that needs to be sorted.

+At start the elemt is checked if has brother elements in the same array that are bigger in value than it.
+If yes that the bigger brother takes his place.

+Next the element if checked in his parent array if it has the same value as other brothers, if there are similar values it is removed form the array.

+The final action is to remove the element from the parent array and added in the new sorted array.

+This process is repeated untill the un sorted array is empty in a "while" loop.

 The random array entered:

     $array_to_sort = [50, 345, 6, 345, 1, 4, 100, 2, 503, 3, 1, 345];